isakb/katt-player/README.md

 ## Built-in engines

+### The `basic` and `silly-rest` engine

+* the `basic` engine is a minimal engine with some basic functionality for loading scenarios / blueprints.
+It is supposed to be extended by other engines.

+* the `silly-rest` engine is a "RESTful" engine that can be used to create trivial routing based on request method and request URL

+For a simple example to get you started, run:
+	katt-player -e silly-rest silly-rest-examples.apib

+Then if you open your browser to the URL `http://localhost:1337/examples` you can expect to find a mockup of a "RESTful" app that conforms to the API defined in the silly-rest-examples.apib specification.

+The silly-rest engine doesn't have any knowledge of mediatypes, which is the main reason why it's silly.
+It also doesn't do any magic for you at the moment.

+### The `linear-check` and `linear` engines

 These two engines will look at

 * the request's cookie `katt_scenario` to decide which scenario to focus on